ucd-library/caskfs/docs/fs-rest-api.md

      - 201 Created: The directory was successfully created.
      - 400 Bad Request: Invalid parameters.
      - 409 Conflict: A file or directory already exists at the specified path.

-# File Search: /cask/find

-- GET /cask/find

-   - Description: Search for files in the filesystem.
-   - Query Parameters:
-     - subject (string, optional): Find RDF files who contain this subject.
-     - predicate (string, required): Find RDF files who contain this predicate.
-     - object (string, optional): Find RDF files who contain this object.
-     - graph (string, optional): Find RDF files who contain this graph.
-     - partitionKeys (string, optional): Comma-separated list of partition keys to filter the search.
-   - Headers:
-     - Authorization (string, required): Bearer token for authentication.
-   - Responses:
-     - 200 OK: Returns a list of files matching the search query.
-     - 400 Bad Request: Invalid parameters.

-- POST /cask/find

-   - Description: Same as GET /cask/find but allows for a larger query in the request body.

-# Relationship Search: /cask/rel

-- GET /cask/rel

-   - Description: Search for relationships in RDF files.
-   - Query Parameters:
-     - subject (string, optional): Only include links with the specified subject URI.
-     - predicate (string, required): Only include links with the specified predicate, comma-separated list.
-     - ignorePredicate (string, optional): Comma-separated list of predicates to ignore.
-     - graph (string, optional): Only include links in the specified graph.
-     - partitionKeys (string, optional): Comma-separated list of partition keys to filter the search.
-   - Headers:
-     - Authorization (string, required): Bearer token for authentication.
-   - Responses:
-     - 200 OK: Returns a list of relationships matching the search query.
-     - 400 Bad Request: Invalid parameters.

-- POST /cask/rel

-   - Description: Same as GET /cask/rel but allows for a larger query in the request body.

-# Fetch Linked Data: /cask/rdf

-- GET /cask/rdf

-   - Description: Fetch and return RDF data from a given URL.
-Either containment or subject parameter is required.
-   - Query Parameters:
-     - containment (string, required): The filepath or URL to fetch RDF data from.
-     - subject (string, optional): Filter results to include only triples with this subject URI.
-     - object (string, optional): Filter results to include only triples with this object URI.
-     - graph (string, optional): Filter results to include only triples in this graph.
-     - partitionKeys (string, optional): Comma-separated list of partition keys to filter the search.
-Mostly used when the subject parameter is used to filter which files (Containments) in the CaskFS filesystem are searched for the subject.
-     - format (string, optional): Desired RDF serialization format.
-Alternative to providing `accept` header.
-One of:
-       - jsonld (default)
-       - compacted
-       - expanded
-       - flattened
-       - cask
-       - nquads
-       - json
-   - Headers:
-     - Authorization (string, required): Bearer token for authentication.
-     - Accept (string, optional): Desired RDF serialization format
-      - application/ld+json
-      - application/ld+json; profile="http://www.w3.org/ns/json-ld#compacted"
-      - application/ld+json; profile="http://www.w3.org/ns/json-ld#expanded"
-      - application/ld+json; profile="http://www.w3.org/ns/json-ld#flattened"
-      - application/ld+json; profile="http://library.ucdavis.edu/cask#compacted"
-      - application/n-quads
-      - application/json
-   - Responses:
-     - 200 OK: Returns the fetched RDF data in the requested format.
-     - 400 Bad Request: Invalid parameters.
-     - 404 Not Found: The specified URL could not be reached or does not contain RDF data.